 Not enough day sleep will cause your baby to build up sleep debt over time and become overtired.
-Overtiredness causes an increase in the production in cortisol which leads to frequent night wakes including early morning wakes.
+Overtiredness causes an increase in the production in cortisol which leads to frequent night wakes.
+These night wakes perpetuate the overtired cycle, often leading to early rising.
 This is also true if they are awake too long between the end of their last nap and bedtime, so it’s important to make sure they are having age appropriate naps and awake times throughout the day.
 Also, try to ensure bedtime isn’t too late.
-Depending on your routine and baby’s age, bedtime should be between 6pm and 8pm.
+Depending on your routine and baby’s age, bedtime should be between 6pm and 7pm.

 The timing and length of the morning nap can also be a contributing factor.
 If your baby wakes early you are probably going to be tempted to put them down for their morning nap a little early and let them sleep longer to catch up on some sleep.
-This can actually have a negative effect and encourage those early wakes to continue.
+This can actually reinforce those early wakes.
 Your baby will learn to treat that morning nap as an extension of their night sleep.
 Depending on their age, you can either use a bridging nap to get them through to their regular morning nap time or for older babies try to push through to as close to their morning nap time as possible.

 We know that your baby’s sleep environment is important when putting them down for naps and bedtime, but it is also important when trying to keep them asleep.